ZhaohanGao/react-stopwatch/README.md

-This is an stopwatch component written by react.js
+This is a stopwatch component written by react.js